 Contact the American Osteopathic Association (AOA) for specific 1-A program certification.
 You can review the CME Guide for Osteopathic Physicians published by the AOA at www.osteopathic.org.

 Yes.
-You must file a Request for Extension of Time to Comply with CME Requirement form between November 1st and January 30th.
+You must file a Request for Extension of Time to Comply with CME Requirement form between October 1st and January 30th.
 With an approved Extension request, you have until April 30th to complete the required CME.
-This form can be found on our website during Renewal “season” between November 1st and January 30th.
-When you request an Extension, you are automatically added to the CME Audit.
+This form can be found in the "Licensee Portal" under the Continuing Education Section.

 Once complete, your profile on our website is updated within minutes.
 Click on “Doctor Search” in the menu on our website to search for and view your profile, and verify your license has been renewed.